ciena-frost/ember-frost-cookbook/testing/integration/setting-properties-cause-DOM-changes.md

-# Recipe for: Testing the setting properties on a component cause DOM changes
+# Recipe for: Testing that setting properties on a component cause DOM changes

 ## The Component Template (my-example.hbs)